 A combination of declining commodity prices and distortive government farm support policies led to an average annual market decline of 3.5% from 1996 to 2002.
 Even with the recovery in crop prices since 2003, the nominal rate of growth in 2003 (6.2%) was mostly accounted for by the weakening dollar, and in real terms, the market declined by 1.6%.
 Conditions improved significantly in 2004 as a result of rising commodity prices and farm incomes, as well as good weather conditions in Europe and the US.
 Concerns over a possible outbreak of Asian soybean rust (fungal disease) helped boost demands for fungicides in Latin America.
 A number of underlying trends also served to improve the industry fundamentals.
 Accelerated economic growth in developing markets, particularly China and India, and the increased production of biofuel as an alternative to traditional fossil fuels, created a more stable increase in demand for agricultural commodities, and has led to large increases in production, particularly in Brazil which in the past few years has vastly increased its agricultural output that is both processed into food, and used as cattle feed, because meat too is also experiencing buoyant demand as more and more people in developing countries can afford it.
-This has in turn has increased the demand for agrochemicals.
-As well as increasing the area of farmed land, an emphasis has been placed on increasing agricultural productivity through more advanced agricultural methods.
+This has in turn has increased the demand for agricultural productivity through more advanced agricultural methods.
 This has created increased demand for newer and more sophisticated agrochemicals.